monday-u-com/workshop-17/README.md

 #### Feature 4

-We are still growing and want to add monkeys to the zoo favorite food is banana - now you can refactor if you hadn’t already
+We are still growing and want to add monkeys to the zoo favorite food is banana - now you can refactor if you hadn’t already monkeys are happy only if they eat 5 bananas

 #### Feature 5

-Ok so turns out Gorillas are dangerous!
+Ok so turns out some monkeys are dangerous - Gorillas are dangerous!

 #### Feature 6